sonata-project/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 Your first block
 ================

-This quick tutorial explains how to create a `RSS reader` block.
+This quick tutorial explains how to create an `RSS reader` block.

 A `block service` is just a service which must implement the ``BlockServiceInterface`` interface.
 There is only one instance of a block service, however there are many block instances.